-There are four full-time (4.0FTE) faculty positions on Molokai, three of which are "G-funded" and one which is federally funded.
-All of the four faculty are eleven-month appointments and all have a majority of their time assigned to other than instructional duties.
+There were four full-time (4.0FTE) faculty positions on Molokai, three of which were "G-funded" and one of which was federally funded.
+All four of the faculty members were eleven-month appointments and have a majority of their time assigned to duties other than instructional duties.
 The positions are:

-- o Professor/Molokai Coordinator Donna Haytko-Paoa - o Assistant Professor/Farm Manager James Boswell - o Instructor/Counselor Susan Nartatez - o Instructor/Pookela Program Coordinator Nanette Lehua Napoleon Grambusch
+- Professor/Molokai Coordinator Donna Haytko-Paoa - Assistant Professor/Farm Manager James Boswell - o Assistant Professor/Counselor Susan Nartatez - o Instructor/Pookela Program Coordinator Nanette Lehua Napoleon Grambusch